 Mission Overview・Mission Flow

-MMX (Martian Moons eXploration) is a mission to explore Martian moons.
+MMX (Martian Moons eXploration) is a mission to explore the Martian moons.

-Mars has two moons called Phobos and Deimos.
-MMX is planning to collect the surface material of a Martian moon and bring it back to the earth (sample return).
-MMX is currently under development to be launched by a rocket in middle 2020s.
+Mars has two moons known as Phobos and Deimos.
+MMX is planning to collect surface material from Phobos and bring it back to the Earth (sample return).
+MMX is currently under development, with current plans to launch in the mid-2020s.

-The figure on the right is the image CG of Phobos.
+The figure on the right shows a CG image of Phobos.

-About one year after launch, MMX will arrive at Mars.
-After that, MMX will enter an orbits (Quasi-Stationary Orbit: QSO) which fly around the Martian moon and perform various observations.
-The period of staying in the vicinity of Martian moon will be decided by on-going studies such as observation planning.
-After observations and sample collection, MMX will return to the earth in about a year and delivers the collected samples to the earth.
+About one year after launch, the MMX spacecraft will arrive at Mars.
+After that, MMX will enter an orbit (Quasi-Stationary Orbit: QSO) around the Martian moon, Phobos, and perform a series of observations.
+The period remaining in the vicinity of the Martian moon will be decided during on-going studies, such as observational planning.
+After observations and sample collection, MMX will return to the Earth after a journey of about one year and deliver the collected samples home.

-The MMX has the following objectives defined from two different aspects; science and engineering.
+The MMX mission has the following objectives defined based on two different aspects: science and engineering.

-- The origin of the Martian moons and process of formation of planet in the solar system are clarified.
+- Clarification of the origin of the Martian moons and the process of planet formation in the Solar System.

-- The evolution process of the Martian-sphere (Mars, Phobos, Deimos) is clarified.
+- Clarification of the evolution process of the Martian-sphere (Mars, Phobos, Deimos).

-- Technologies required for the return trip between the Earth and the Mars are established.
+- Establish the technology required for the return trip between the Earth and Mars.

-- Advanced sampling techniques on celestial bodies are established.
+- Establish advanced sampling techniques on celestial bodies.

-- Optimal communication technologies using a newly developed ground station is established.
+- Establish optimal communication technologies using a newly developed ground station.

-As the origin of the Martian moons, there are two dominant theories that (A) an asteroid was captured after the formation of Mars, (B) fragments scattered by a giant collision (Giant Impact) on Mars were accumulated.
-Based on the results of proximity observations and analysis of collected samples, it will be clarified which theory is a most likely one.
+There are two dominent theories as to the origin of the Martian moons: (A) the pair are asteroids captured after the formation of Mars or (B) the moons are fragments scattered during a giant collision (Giant Impact) with Mars that then coalesced.
+Based on the results of proximity observations and the analysis of collected samples, the most likely theory for the moons' formation can be clarified.

-Through observation of Mars and its surrounding space from the vicinity of Martian moon, the mechanism of atmospheric material circulation and dissipation related to Martian surface environment and climate change.
-Together with these scientific achievements, MMX can contribute to achieving the great goal of "Understanding the evolution of the pre-life environment as a condition leading to the birth and sustenance of solar system life environment" in the field of planetary science research.
+Together, these scientific investigations will allow MMX to contribute to the overall goal of "understanding the evolution of the pre-life environment as the condition that led to the birth and sustenance of the Solar System life environment" in the field of planetary science research.